 John Sutton is a highly active leader in the choral arts.
-He is a full Professor in the School of Music at Azusa Pacific University located 30 minutes from downtown Los Angeles.
-There he conducts the University Choir, the APU Choral Scholars, and serves as the Director of Choral Activities.
-In addition, Dr. Sutton is the Artistic Director of the Angeles Chorale; Conductor of Choral Ministries at Lake Avenue Church in Pasadena, CA; and Musical Director and Conductor for the Los Angeles Philharmonic Association annual Christmas Holiday Sing-a-Long.
+He is a full Professor in the School of Music at Azusa Pacific University (APU), located 30 minutes from downtown Los Angeles, where he conducts the University Choir, the APU Choral Scholars, and serves as the Director of Choral Activities.
+In addition, Dr. Sutton is the Artistic Director of the Angeles Chorale; Conductor of Choral Ministries at Lake Avenue Church in Pasadena, CA; and Musical Director and Conductor for the Los Angeles Philharmonic’s annual Christmas Holiday Sing-a-Long.
 His work in the L.A. scene has included conducting on stage with Barbara Streisand and Julie Andrews, and he continues to work actively in the Hollywood Studios, conducting music heard on television and movie theater campaigns for the Spider Man and Harry Potter movie series, and countless others.

 Dr. Sutton holds degrees in music from Northwest College, San Jose State University and UCLA, and keeps a busy schedule as workshop leader, choral clinician, and adjudicator in the areas of choral music, and worship leadership.
-His wife, Cecilia Patino-Sutton, MD, PhD is Assistant Professor of Clinical Preventive Medicine at the Keck School of Medicine of USC.
+His wife, Cecilia Patino-Sutton, MD, PhD is Associate Professor of Clinical Preventive Medicine at the Keck School of Medicine of USC.

 Ruth Szucs has been the Music Ministry Associate directing Children's Choirs & Handbells at First Baptist Church in Richmond, VA since 2000.
 She leads music in worship in the absence of the Associate Pastor for Christian Worship and is the preschool music teacher.
 She received the Choristers Guild Institute Certification as a Director of Young Singers in 2013.
 Ruth is a native of Charlottesville, VA.
 She graduated from James Madison University in 1985 with a BS, double majoring in Learning Disabled and Emotionally Disturbed Education with a minor in music.
 Ruth taught school in Chesterfield County for eight years.
 She is married to Richard Szucs and they have two children, Alexandra and Matthew.